nitad54448/yappari-5-1/README.md

 ### DRT active datasets
 This performs a calculation of Distribution of Relaxation Times for one or more datasets for the case of serial RC circuits.
 The methods used and theory is detailed [here](https://github.com/nitad54448/yappari-5-1/blob/main/docs/theory.md).

-Data should be acquired with log spacing and with a decent number of points per decade (otherwise you may try to rearrange data with the command _spline>>number_ if you want a total _number_ interpolated datapoints scaled in log space).
+Data should be acquired with log spacing and with a decent number of points per decade (otherwise you may try to rearrange data with the command _spline_).
 For the fit, the optimal regularization parameter is decided by the user (there is no universal value for this, it can be estimated with a procedure known as L-curve).
 If the Tikhonov parameter, noted Lambda in this program, is too small some spurious peaks will appear while a parameter too large will just squash the information.

 Criteria for selecting the optimal value are included in this program.
 You can either use [DRT search](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#drt-search) command or see other options in _Advanced commands_.